Samuel Adams: Early life

-Early career
+Early career and family

 After leaving Harvard in 1743, Adams was unsure about his future.
 He considered becoming a lawyer but instead decided to go into business.
 He worked at Thomas Cushing's counting house, but the job only lasted a few months because Cushing felt that Adams was too preoccupied with politics to become a good merchant.
 Adams's father then lent him £1,000 to go into business for himself, a substantial amount for that time.
 Adams's lack of business instincts were confirmed; he lent half of this money to a friend who never repaid, and frittered away the other half.
 Adams always remained, in the words of historian Pauline Maier, "a man utterly uninterested in either making or possessing money".

 After Adams had lost his money, his father made him a partner in the family's malthouse, which was next to the family home on Purchase Street.
 Several generations of Adamses were maltsters, who produced the malt necessary for brewing beer.
 Years later, a poet poked fun at Adams by calling him "Sam the maltster".
 Adams has often been described as a brewer, but the extant evidence suggests that he worked as a maltster and not a brewer.
+He also made financial decisions for the malthouse and had a position of influence in the business, which he lost due to his lack of understanding of the responsibilities of accounting and running a business, which led to many poor decisions that caused the malthouse to close.

 In January 1748, Adams and some friends were inflamed by British impressment and launched The Independent Advertiser, a weekly newspaper that printed many political essays written by Adams.
 His essays drew heavily upon English political theorist John Locke's Second Treatise of Government, and they emphasized many of the themes that characterized his subsequent career.
 He argued that the people must resist any encroachment on their constitutional rights.
 He cited the decline of the Roman Empire as an example of what could happen to New England if it were to abandon its Puritan values.